The Abbot

 Heraldry in the Catholic Church: Its Origin, Customs, and Laws

-Bishop André’s Coat of Arms
+Abbot André’s Coat of Arms

 Apostolic Succession